New Carrollton–Silver Spring Line: History

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route C4.

+On June 10, 2021, WMATA proposed to increase the F4 to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.
+Service was also proposed to be rerouted inside Riverdale Park, restoring its pre-March 2009 routing.
 On September 5, 2021, service was rerouted along Queensbury Road between Baltimore Avenue and 49th Avenue, restoring its pre-2009 routing.
 Service along Baltimore Avenue was eliminated.
 Service was also increased to operate every 12 minutes daily between 7 a.m. to 9 p.m.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays beginning on January 10, 2022.
+Full weekday service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all F4 service after midnight.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.

 Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to rename the F4 to Route MD145, and kept the same routing from the current F4.
 During WMATA's Revised Draft Visionary Network, WMATA renamed the MD145 to Route P30 and kept its same routing.
-The change was then proposed during WMATA's 2025 Proposed Network.
+The change were then proposed during WMATA's 2025 Proposed Network.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

-Beginning on June 29, 2025, Route F4 was renamed to the P30 and kept the same routing as the former F4 did.
+Beginning on June 29, 2025, Route F4 was renamed to the P30 and kept the same routing as the former F4.